Director of Humanities and Area Studies

-I am the Director of Research and Teaching Support for the University of Chicago Library.
-I also provide reference and consultation support in chemistry; geophysical sciences; geography; and the history of science, medicine, and technology for students, faculty, and staff.
+I am the Director of Humanities and Area Studies for the University of Chicago Library.
+In addition, I provide reference and consultation support in chemistry; geophysical sciences; and the history of science, medicine, and technology for students, faculty, and staff.

 Before moving to Chicago, I worked in scientific publishing, first managing an update project for the Wiley NBS Mass Spectral Database and later as an editorial associate for the journal, Accounts of Chemical Research.
-I started my library career at Lamar University in Beaumont, TX as an online searcher.
+I started my library career at Lamar University in Beaumont, TX as an online searcher and science librarian.

-I have contributed to and held leadership positions in a variety of professional organizations, including American Chemical Society, Geoscience Information Society, and MLA (National Planning Committee/Local Assistance Committee chair for the 2014 Chicago meeting).
+My professional contributions include leadership positions in a variety of professional organizations, including American Chemical Society, Geoscience Information Society, and Medical Library Association (National Planning Committee/Local Assistance Committee chair for the 2014 Chicago meeting).
 I have also served on library advisory boards for a number of scientific and medical publishers.

 B.S.
 (Chemistry), Texas Christian University, Fort Worth, TX